ekinderdiyok/customer-segmentation/README.md

 # Segmenting Customers of an Online Fashion Retailer

-1. Generates random data using Python.
-2. Builds a local PostgreSQL database.
-3. Plots entity-relationship diagram (ERD).
-3. Segments customers using Recency-Frequency-Monetary (RFM) and K-Means Clustering models.

-## Executive Report
+## Executive Summary

+**Background:**
+As part of its customer-centric approach, our online fashion retailer should understand and segment its diverse customer base to effectively channel marketing resources and increase customer retention.

-**Objective:** Identify distinct customer segments, develop targeted marketing strategies, A/B test the strategies (not part of this project).
+**Objectives:** Identify distinct customer segments, develop targeted marketing strategies, A/B test the strategies (not part of this project).

-**Methodology:** Queried customers and orders database for demographics, purchasing data, membership statuses (plus, loyalty programs, newsletter) and segmented the data.
+**Methodology:** Generate random (but tilted) data, build a PostgreSQL database, plot entity-relationship diagram (ERD).
+Write complex queries with CTEs, segment customers according to demographics, purchasing data, membership statuses (plus, loyalty programs, newsletter) using Recency-Frequency-Monetary (RFM) and K-Means Clustering models.

-**Results:** Following customer segments were identified with actionable insights for boosting customer value and retention.
+**Recommendations:** Following customer segments were identified with actionable insights for boosting customer value and retention.

-**Customer Segments (Recency-Frequency-Monetary):**
+### Customer Segments (Recency-Frequency-Monetary)
 | Segment           | Description                                                           | Action                                                                                   |
 |-------------------|-----------------------------------------------------------------------|------------------------------------------------------------------------------------------|
 | Champion          | Best customers.
 Buys often and big.
 Has purchased recently.           | Analyze them to better understand our product-market fit and main buying personas.       |